 Cesky Krumlov is about three hours away by car, perfect for a two- to three-day side-trip.
 Located on a bend in the River Vltava in the southern Czech Republic, its Renaissance architecture, local castle and maze-like alleyways feel like something out of a fairy tale.
 Spend a couple of leisurely days exploring the town’s medieval core, a UNESCO World Heritage site, and enjoying the floral gardens, galleries and old-world pubs.
 If time allows, you can spend a day driving through the countryside and visiting other Czech villages as well.

-After the bustling city, families will be ready to relax on the Costa Brava, the wild, rocky coastline north of Barcelona.
+After the bustling city, families will be ready to relax on the Costa Brava, the wild, rocky coastline north of Barcelona and one of Spain‘s best regions.
 While you could easily spend the whole week here, you can get a decent taste of the region in three days.
 Renting a car is preferable for ease of exploring the towns and beaches.